-Aeonium goochiae is a small, perennial, succulent shrub up to 12 inches (30 cm) long, with highly branched stems and small rosettes of egg to diamond-shaped leaves, light to dark green in color, sometimes reddish.
-The flowers are white to pale pink, up to 0.6 inch (1.5 cm) in diameter.
-They bloom in mid-spring.
+Aeonium goochiae is a small succulent shrub with highly branched stems with small rosettes of egg- to diamond-shaped leaves.
+It grows up to 16 inches (40 cm) tall.
+Leaves are light to dark green, sometimes reddish.
+Flowers are white to pale pink, up to 0.6 inches (1.5 cm) in diameter, and appear in mid-spring.

 How to Grow and Care